School-controlled movement awareness

 Historical reporting

-Future emergency-routing and congestion intelligence where approved
+Future congestion or emergency decision support where separately approved

 Trust model